nkhil/kafka-notes/Readme.md

 If we go back to the earlier trucking example (1000 trucks in a fleet, all sending their lattitude and longitude every 20 seconds along with the truck ID):

 - For a given truck, we want the GPS data for that truck (say truck id: 123) to be in order
 - We'll choose this truck id 123 as the key when we send messages to the producer.
 - When a truck id is present, this data will always go to the same partition (for eg: partition 0)
-- This mechanism of a certain key going to a certain partition is called as key hashing.
+- This mechanism of a certain key going to a certain partition is known as **key hashing**.

 # Consumers

 - Consumers read data from a topic (identified by name)
-- Consumers know which broker to read from
+- Consumers know which broker to read from (part of Kafka)
 - In case of broker failures, consumers know how to recover
-- Data is read in order within each partitions
+- Data is read in order within each partition

 ![10.png](./images/10.png)

 In the diagram above, the consumer will read data at offset 0 before reading the data at offset 3, before reading the data at offset 10, and so on.

 **But there's no ordering between two separate partitions**